CatalaLang/catala/README.md

 ### Atom

-To get Catala syntax highlighting in Atom, simply enter from the root of the repository :
+To get Catala syntax highlighting in Atom, simply enter from the root of the repository, depending on the language you want to use :

-    ln -s -f $(pwd)/syntax_highlighting/atom ~/.atom/packages
+    make atom_fr
+or

+    make atom_en

 You can now reload Atom and check that you have syntax highlighting on any `.catala` file.